zlehmann/CSS-Fundamentals-Lab-v-000/README.md

 - **Center our image**: We only have one image on the page and we would like it centered!

-- **Jazz up our navigation links**: Give all of the `<a>` tags within our navbar a padding of 10px on their left and right sides.
+- **Jazz up our navigation links**: Let's center all of our nav links as well.
+Give all of the `<a>` tags within our navbar a padding of 10px on their left and right sides.
 In addition, change their background color to something of your choosing.
 We chose grey!

 - **Our image caption needs work**: Let's shrink that font size down and make sure it is centered.

 - **Update the text block**: Wouldn't it look nicer if our text was centered as well?
-Our image is about 900px wide, so let's give our `<p>` within `#featured-property` a hard width of 800px and center the text in there.
+Our image is about 900px wide, so let's give all our `<p>` within `#featured-property` a hard width of 800px and center the text in there.

 - **Make our `#details` section horizontal**: The details section could go nicely as a footer to the page, instead of a vertical list.
 Change its `display` value to block and make sure each of the `<div>`s is `float`ing to the `left`.